 The NRA was a significant factor in the repeal of an Obama-era law that was blocking mentally ill people from purchasing guns.
 The measure to nix the existing rule was signed by President Trump in one his first actions on the job.
 This fact has come back to life with a vengeance in the aftermath of the high school shooting in Florida, where a mentally unstable teenager, who was repeatedly reported to the authorities, was somehow allowed to purchase an AR-15 semi-automatic rifle - the weapon with which he carried out the horrific tragedy of murdering 17 people.

-According to the Pew Research Center, 89% of both gun-owners and non-gun owners agree that there should be legislation that would prevent the mentally ill from purchasing guns.
-77% of gun owners and 87% of non-gun owners (84% of total adults) think there should be background checks for private sales and at gun shows, closing the “gun show loophole".
-Over 80% of both groups would bar gun purchases to people on the no-fly or watch lists, and 71% would create a federal database to track gun sales.
+According to the Pew Research Center, 89 percent of both gun-owners and non-gun owners agree that there should be legislation that would prevent the mentally ill from purchasing guns.
+77% of gun owners and 87% of non-gun owners (84 percent of total adults) think there should be background checks for private sales and at gun shows, closing the “gun show loophole".
+Over 80 percent of both groups would bar gun purchases to people on the no-fly or watch lists, and 71 percent would create a federal database to track gun sales.

 Semi-automatic AR-15's is shown at Good Guys Guns & Range on February 15, 2018 in Orem, Utah.
 An AR-15 was used in the Marjory Stoneman Douglas High School shooting in Parkland, Florida.
 (Photo by George Frey/Getty Images)

-Disagreements start to creep in when talking about banning assault-style weapons like the AR-15, with 77% of non-gun owners being in favor, and 48% of gun owners, which still makes for 68% of all adults.
-Similarly, 65% of all adults would ban high-capacity magazines.
+Disagreements start to creep in when talking about banning assault-style weapons like the AR-15, with 77 percent of non-gun owners being in favor, and 48 percent of gun owners, which still makes for 68 percent of all adults.
+Similarly, 65 percent of all adults would ban high-capacity magazines.

 Of course, as regulations stall, the sheer amount of guns in America is staggering to consider as is the number of mass shootings, with more than one mass shooting happening per day on average.
 It is a shameful statistic for a developed country and a world leader.
 Stronger laws are necessary but any attempt at them has been constantly pushed back by gun-lobby influenced politicians.
 In fact, the opposite has been happening - there are fewer restrictions than ever.